yusing/lurker/readme.md

 - over-18, spoiler images are hidden by default

-i use lurker daily, and above features are pretty good for my use. i do not intend to add much more, i dont like writing js.
+i use lurker daily, and above features are pretty good for my use. i do not intend to add much more, i don't like writing js.

 ### gallery